agroknow/semagrow-stack-assembly/README.md

 Usage
 -----

-To create the rpm and deb packages in the target/ dir type
+To create the rpm and deb packages in the target/ dir deploy the created packages to the local repository directories type

 mvn package

-to deploy the created packages to the local repository directories type

-mvn install